-If you need more time to complete the lab assignments outside of the tutorial sessions, the FE-36 computer lab will be open during other times during the semester: Tuesdays 10-12 a.m. & 2-4 p.m.; Thursdays, 12-2 p.m.
+If you need more time to complete the lab assignments outside of the tutorial sessions, the FE-36 computer lab will be open during other times during the semester (TBA).

 SPSS is also available on computers in the Robarts Map and Data Library (5th floor of Robarts Library).
 This computer lab is open most hours during regular library hours.
 Please note: The lab may be booked for special events.
-Check the weekly schedule posted by the lab doors (not available online).
+Check the weekly schedule posted by the lab doors (not availableonline).